MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-653-Services-WagnerPeyser-Act-Employment-Service-System/subpart-B-Services-Migrant-Seasonal-Farmworkers-MSFWs/section-653.109.md

 (8) The number of MSFWs served who identified themselves as male, female, Hispanic or Latino, Black or African-American, American Indian or Alaska Native, Asian, Native Hawaiian or Pacific Islander, or White;

-(9) Agricultural clearance orders (including field checks), MSFW complaints and apparent violations, and monitoring activities; and
+(9) Agricultural clearance orders (including field checks), MSFW complaints and apparent violations, and monitoring activities;

+(10) The number of reportable individuals and participants who are MSFWs; and

-(10) Any other data required by the Department.
+(11) Any other data required by the Department.

 (c) Provide necessary training to ES staff on techniques for accurately reporting data.